Welcome to the Photoluminescent Lighting Council

 - To support education and professional development relating to photoluminescent and other alternative technologies and performance solutions for emergency visibility and exit signs.

 - To promote and encourage technical development of emergency visibility and exit sign products and systems.

 - To encourage the integration of alternative technologies with traditional lighting systems.

-The PLC board of directors has ratified 3 parts of PLCS 101 Photoluminescent Exit Signs which can be downloaded:
+The PLC board of directors has ratified the following parts of PLCS 101 Photoluminescent Exit Signs: